Federal judge unseals Ghislaine Maxwell documents related to Jeffrey Epstein

 Ms. Maxwell’s attorneys fought hard against releasing the documents, filing multiple appeals and legal briefs to shield the material from the public.

-The legal maneuvering clearly irritated U.S. District Judge Loretta Preska, who scolded Ms. Maxwell in her order.
+The legal maneuvering clearly irritated Judge Preska, who scolded Ms. Maxwell in her order.

 “The Court is troubled — but not surprised — that Ms. Maxwell has yet again sought to muddy the water as the clock clicks closer to midnight,” Judge Preska wrote in an order denying defense attorneys for a phone conference to discuss redactions.